sparticle999/SpaceCompany/README.md

 # Plans for the Future
 - When loading game, the tab you left on is the tab you now start on
-- Resources only makeable, not findable
-- Meteorite: 4th Tier of machine
 - Dark Matter
 - Random Events
 - Some sort of prestige